Table of Contents

 As we’ve mentioned, Mexican software and IT partners take service delivery seriously.

 Mexico wasn’t always thought of as a mature and reliable partner.
-Not in the same way as Canada, India or China, and from an image perspective, it still has some catching up to do.
+It is not in the same way as Canada, India, or China, and it still has some catching up from an image perspective.
 It was, until recently, a destination for cheap labor investments and outsourcing.
 And in some industries, that is still the case.

-Have a clear process in place to ensure a project stays on schedule and on budget, with responsible parties in both teams to coordinate efforts and keep the lines of communication open.
-As is the case with any outsource project, ensuring both sides listen to one another, ask the right questions, and there is transparency, is key for delivering successful outcomes.
-One of the advantages of YouTeam marketplace is that you get to pick the development team who will be working on the project, giving you transparency and greater trust in what is going to be delivered from the initial conversation through to completion.
+Have a clear process to ensure a project stays on schedule and on budget, with responsible parties in both teams to coordinate efforts and keep the lines of communication open.
+As is the case with any outsource project, ensuring both sides listen to one another, ask the right questions, and work with transparency is key to delivering successful outcomes.
+One of the advantages of the YouTeam marketplace is that you get to pick the development team working on the project, giving you transparency and greater trust in what will be delivered from the initial conversation to completion.

-And finally, when it comes to the advantages of software development outsourcing to Mexico, we can’t deny that cost is an attractive factor for companies looking to scale without absorbing the higher salaries recruiting the same skills in America would incur.
+And finally, when it comes to the advantages of software development outsourcing to Mexico, we can’t deny that labor cost is an attractive factor for companies looking to scale without absorbing the higher salaries recruiting the same skills in America.

-In Mexico, the starting salary of a software engineer is usually around $22,500.
-In time – around 15 years experience – this can increase to over $70,000.
-In the U.S., on the other hand, a starting salary of around $100,000 for the same skills, is not unusual in competitive tech hubs.
-Even in tier-II cities, software developers can command high salary expectations due to demand and chronic shortage in suitable talent.
+In Mexico, the average salary of a software engineer is usually around MXN 1,290,972 (USD 67,716) per year.
+In contrast, the average US developer earns USD 146,665, which shows that there is a significant cost difference for the same skills.
+Even in tier-II cities, software developers can command high salary expectations due to demand and a chronic shortage of suitable talent.

-Salary costs aside, the cost of coordinating projects with Mexican teams are significantly cheaper than you are going to find when working with outsourcing partners in other parts of the world.
-With near real-time collaboration, it reduces the risk of misunderstandings, or work being done that wasn’t needed, or mistakes that can occur when requests for changes aren’t delivered on time and as needed.
+Salary costs aside, the cost of coordinating projects with Mexican teams is significantly cheaper than you will find when working with outsourcing partners in other parts of the world.
+With near real-time collaboration, it reduces the risk of misunderstandings, work being done that wasn’t needed, or mistakes that can occur when requests for changes aren’t delivered on time and as needed.

-Lower salaries—and therefore day/project rates—and a vibrant and strong labor force means that you can access the talent, skills, and experience you need to create mission-critical technology projects, with none of the downsides of outsourcing further afield.
+Lower salaries—and therefore hour/project rates—and a vibrant and strong labor force mean that you can access the talent, skills, and experience you need to create mission-critical technology projects with none of the downsides of outsourcing further afield.

 Of course, outsourcing has its downsides.
 Before committing to a project, make sure to check the following: